Chapter 23 - Circuits & Semiconductors #

 Alright, so in very basic terms, it’s a part that only lets current flow in one direction (idealy).
 A one-way road for current.
 If you put a sine wave in, you’ll get a sine-wave chopped in half out.
 Now, this assumes everything is ideal, as you’ll really get more like the top 40% of the wave out, but we’ll get to those details in a bit.
-For now, I recomend watching this video:
+For now, I recomend watching these videos:

 zeener, normal, bipolar